agrski/agrski.github.io/docs/index.md

 The topics covered in this blog will centre around CS and software, but may at times diverge in other directions.

+The opinions expressed in this blog are solely those of the author and do not necessarily represent the opinions of any organisation, employer, or other party, except where stated otherwise.

 ---

 {% for post in site.posts %}